-This paper suggests that non-fundamental component in asset prices is one of the drivers of financial and credit cycle.
-Presented model builds on the financial accelerator literature by including a stock market where limitedly-liable investors trade stocks of productive firms with stochastic productivities.
+This paper suggests that non-fundamental component in asset prices is one of the drivers of the financial and credit cycle.
+The presented model builds on the financial accelerator literature by including a stock market where limitedly-liable investors trade stocks of productive firms with stochastic productivities.
 Investors borrow funds from the banking sector and can go bankrupt.
-Their limited liability induces a moral hazard problem which shifts demand for risk and drives prices of risky assets above fundamental value.
+Their limited liability induces a moral hazard problem which shifts demand for risk and drives prices of risky assets above their fundamental value.
 Embedding the contracting problem in a New Keynesian general equilibrium framework, the model shows that loose monetary policy induces loose credit conditions and leads to a rise in both fundamental and non-fundamental components of stock prices.
-Positive shock to non-fundamental component triggers a financial cycle: collateral values rise, lending rate and default rate decreases.
+Positive shock to non-fundamental component triggers a financial cycle: collateral values rise, lending and default rates decrease.
 These effects reverse after several quarters, inducing a credit crunch.
 The credit boom lasts only while stock market growth maintains sufficient momentum.
-However, monetary policy does not reduce volatility of inflation and output gap by reacting to asset prices.
+However, monetary policy does not reduce the volatility of inflation and output gap by reacting to asset prices.